-If a worker thinks they may have been unlawfully discriminated against, harassed or victimised against equality law, then they can obtain information from you to help them decide if they have a valid claim or not.
+It is good practice for a worker who thinks that they may have experienced unlawful discrimination, harassment or victimisation under equality law to seek relevant information from you before issuing a formal claim.
+This can help them to decide if they have a valid claim or not.

 If you receive questions from someone, you are not legally required to reply to the request, or to answer the questions, but it may harm your case if you do not.